Aarhus Fremad

 Aarhus Fremad ([ˈɒːˌhuˀs ˈfʁɑmˌɛð], "Aarhus Forward") is an association football club located in Aarhus N, the northern part of Aarhus, Denmark.
-The team plays in the Danish 2nd Division, the third tier of the Danish football league system.
+The club will compete in the Danish 1st Division, the second tier of the Danish football league system in the 2025–26 season following promotion from the Danish 2nd Division.
 Aarhus Fremad competed in the lower divisions of Danish football until 1997, when the club miraculously reached the Danish Superliga after nine promotions in 13 seasons.

 The club's home ground is the Riisvangen Stadium.
 The East Jutland club was originally formed as sports club in 1897, before being refounded as an independent association football club in 1947.

 History

 Beginnings (1947–1973)

 Aarhus Fodsportsforening "Fremad" was founded in 1897, but the football department was established in 1947 at the request of Wilhelm Østenfjeld, and admitted into the local football union, DBU Jutland, on 13 August 1947.
 The first chairman of the football department was Mozart Hansen, and a number of players in its inaugural season were also active participants in the club's athletics and handball departments, including Helge Paulsen (former chief executive of the Danish Handball Federation) and Jørgen Absalonsen (former chief executive of the Jutland Handball Federation and former head coach of the Denmark women's national handball team.
 Exact details about the first decades of the club's existence is sparse, except its location; the ground at Læssøesgades School close to Ingerslevs Boulevard, located in the Frederiksbjerg neighbourhood in the southern parts of Aarhus.

 In 1969, Aarhus Fremad moved to its current home at Riisvangen Stadium in northern Aarhus after its former tenants IK Skovbakken had moved to Vejlby-Risskov Idrætscenter which was constructed in 1969.
 This came into place after Vorrevangens Boldklub had declined a move to Riisvangen.
 At this point, Aarhus Fremad's colours were white shirts and black shorts and socks.

 As noted in the club's first newer club magazine, Kartoffelmos, which was first published in 1975: "In 1973 the club had a closed team, the 'villa team', which did not have dealings with other members of the club.
 The board mainly consisted of members of this villa team, and the other members played their planned matches without being involved with the board."
 At an extraordinary general assembly in December 1973, the entire villa team opted out of Aarhus Fremad, and took with them a large number of other active members.
 This virtually meant that the entire board had left the club, and that the remaining members were without a board and without any knowledge of running a football club.
 Nonetheless, club member Leo Meyer was appointed new chairman of the board in April 1974.